zhf-0/matrix/README.md

 #                            COO: coo in txt format
 mat_type = 'SciCSR'

-# matrix type, the name has to be choosen from the following list:
+# matrix name, the name has to be choosen from the following list:
 # if the format is 'SciCSR', the name is 'scipy_csr{index}.npz'
 # if the format is 'SciCOO', the name is 'scipy_coo{index}.npz'
 # if the format is 'COO', the name is 'coo{index}.npz'